abirnb01/birnbaum-etal_2024_HydroVariability/README.md

 1. running and evaluating a stochastic watershed model for annual runoff for 235 water basins with global coverage for both historical (1901-2019) and future (2020-2100) time periods
 2. running a selection of 100 future runoff scenarios through the Global Change Analysis Model (GCAM) which represents the interactions between socioeconomic-climate-land-energy-water systems and exploring the multisector impacts of future hydrologic variability.

-To run the stochastic watershed model and replicate Figures 1-5, follow the instructions in Code/main_figures.ipynb (Jupyter notebook), described in more detail below.
+To run the stochastic watershed model and replicate Figures 1-5, follow the instructions in Code/main_figures.ipynb.
 In addition, Code/stochastic_error_model.py can be used to run the stochastic model without generating any figures for a user-specified number of stochastic realizations.
 The inputs to the stochastic error model (annual runoff for 235 GCAM basins for historical and future time periods) is in Data/Runoff_data.
 The code used to process these inputs from raw data (Data/Runoff_data/Raw_data) is in Code/AnnualizeRunoffData.py.

 To select the scenarios to run through GCAM, we used the Code/stochastic_error_model.py for 10,000 realizations and selected 100 scenarios evenly across the distribution of cumulative runoff 2070-2100 in the Indus basin.
 The code used to select the scenarios and process the output to the appropriate CSV format for GCAM is available in the Jupyter notebook Code/supplement_figures.ipynb.
 The CSV files are available in Data/Runoff_data/SWM_csv.